mohanmca/professional_certification/algorithms/Course/Princeton_Algorithm/Algorithm-I.md

 * How many comparision does mergesort for the pure version without any optimization (to sort a existing sorted array)
   * 1/2 * n * lg n
   * n-1 with optimization (a[mid] < a [mid+1]>) = just append two array
+* Stability of the algorithm
+  * A stable sort is a sort that preserves the relative order of items with equal keys.
+  * Insertion-sort and Merge-Sorts are stable
+  * Selection-sort or Shellsort are not stable
+  * Quick-sort is not stable algorithm
+  * Long-distance exchange might move an item past some equal item.

 ## Power law